 "Well, I would certainly suggest that as president of the United States she should cease all operations, all contact, with the Clinton Foundation," Mr Sanders told NBC News when asked about the controversy surrounding the Clinton Foundation, which was established by her husband and former president Bill for global charity purposes and humanitarian work.

 "At the very least she should not be involved, at the very least...I don't know enough.
 They do a lot of good things with AIDS and so forth so I can't definitively answer that.
+But I think, what we've got to do as a nation is have a serious debate on the enormous crises facing this country.
+That is where our focus has got to be," said Mr Sanders, who lost to Ms Clinton in the Democratic presidential primary.

 The rival Donal Trump Campaign was quick to make it a political issue.